koibots8230/qr-scout-hub-java/README.md

 # How to package

+## MacOS

-This application can be bundled as a self-contained MacOS application (an `.app` bundle) using this command:
+On MacOS, you can build a self-contained MacOS application bundle (an `.app` directory) using this command:

 ```
 $ mvn package -Pjpackage-mac